Train Your Seat combines anatomical embodiment and imagery to improve awareness, train the mind-body connection, and produce efficient movement.

-Alysen is the founder of Franklin Method Equestrian & Train Your Seat, Level 3 Franklin Method Educator, and Franklin Method Faculty Member.
+Alysen is the founder of Train Your Seat, Level 3 Franklin Method Educator, and Franklin Method Faculty Member.

 Alysen grew up riding at her grandparents farm where she developed her love for horses.
 She graduated with a BA from the University of Alberta and has a movement background in dance and pilates.

 Alysen got her start in the horse world while working with a professional dressage rider.
-Since then, she’s been working extensively with equestrians from several disciplines on improving their mind-body coordination both in and out of the saddle using the Franklin Method.
+Since then, she’s been working extensively with equestrians from several disciplines on improving their mind-body coordination both in and out of the saddle using imagery, embodiment and rider biomechanics.

 In 2017, she partnered with Franklin Method founder Eric Franklin to create the first official Franklin Method online course for equestrians called “Train Your Seat”.